slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ## Copy the template to the RTL directory

-First, copy the AXI-Lite endpoint template from the `ref_file` directory to the `rtl` and rename it on the way.
+First, copy the AXI-Lite endpoint template from the `ref_files` directory to the `rtl` and rename it on the way.
 ```bash
 cp ref_files/MyAxiLiteEndpoint_start.vhd rtl/MyAxiLiteEndpoint.vhd